Getting a Second Opinion on Your Dog’s Cancer Diagnosis

 Your Emotions and Your Dog’s Cancer

-…for the pet lover, for the dog lover, for the guardian when you’re dealing with dog cancer?
-Dr. Demian Dressler: Yeah, emotion is such a huge, huge thing if you think back to the moment when you actually heard the dog cancer diagnosis from the Veterinarian you know what I’m talking about, your entire world feels as if it’s been turned upside down and it’s such a huge part of coping with dog cancer that it’s the type of thing that can either make…
+…ing if you think back to the moment when you actually heard the dog cancer diagnosis from the Veterinarian you know what I’m talking about, your entire world feels as if it’s been turned upside down and it’s such a huge part of coping with dog cancer that it’s the type of thing that can either make the experience a horrible, horrible nightmare and pure living hell for everybody or it can in some cases if managed properly make the experience an ent…

 Diagnosing Dog Cancer with a Biopsy or Fine Needle Aspirate

-…e it’s a little less invasive, and a little less expensive.
-It can at least tell you whether the mass on your pet is a cancer, or an abcyst, or an infection, and at least gives you a place to start with your pet’s diagnosis.
+…, or an infection, and at least gives you a place to start with your pet’s diagnosis.
 James Jacobson: Dr. Dressler, is that usually done under general anesthesia?
 Dr. Demian Dressler: It depends on what we’re talking about and what we’re testing.
-The superficial ones which is out on the…
+The superficial ones which is out on the skin, though is usually will start as Dr. Ettinger point it out with a fine needle aspirate and it’s very very simple, and it literally as far as the pathos concer…

 How to know when it’s time to say Good Bye

-…h Demian, I actually tell most of my guardians to make a list, usually at the, and it’s really hard thing to talk about because they also don’t want to bring it up with me.
+…on’t want to bring it up with me.
 Make a list right around the time of the diagnosis of maybe the top five things that your dog lives to do.
-Runs to the food bowl every night for dinner, greets me at the door, can’t wait to go for walks, loves to sit on the couch with me in the evening and wa…
+Runs to the food bowl every night for dinner, greets me at the door, can’t wait to go for walks, loves to sit on the couch with me in the evening and watch while I’m watching TV.
+Really make a list about the top 5 things.
+I think it’s important that maybe when 3 or 4 of those things start to fall off the list…